 My horses have played an integral part in the journey to finding my voice.
 How appropriate, therefore, that each should join me on this journey with larger-than-life names reflecting their larger-than-life personalities.
 Shakespeare* (Bear) trotted into my life in 2006 as my healing journey was beginning.
 What a time we have shared!
 He represents the broken heart now mended and learning to soar.
 Sophia Loren (Sophi) jumped on board in 2015, and is giving me my wings.
 Bear makes me smile and keeps me grounded.
 Sophi inspires my dreams and potential, both as an equestrian and a writer.

 My healing journey with Bear inspired me to participate in a Facilitated Equine Experiential Learning (FEEL) certification course, and as of 2014 I am a practitioner of this amazing healing work.
 My practice is established on our farm an hour north of Toronto.
 My focus is understanding the nature of, and creating, sacred healing space.

 Of course, the journey is not complete without the love, perspectives, wisdom, joy, pain, awareness (or lack thereof), humour, opinions, memories and experiences of family and friends.
 Whoever they are, whatever their purpose for being in my life they help me to see myself and my place in the world more clearly.
 It is a great gift.

 They also provide fantastic fodder for my characters. 😉

-As a writer I am enthralled by the work of other wordsmiths.
+As a writer I am enthralled by other wordsmiths.
 My interest lies mostly in historical fiction, mysteries, some humour, and books that uplift and strengthen the spirit.
 Favoured authors, for their stories and style, include Margaret George, Edward Rutherfurd, Steven Saylor, Sophie Kinsella, Anne Perry, Kate Morton, Barbara Erskine, Kenneth Roberts, Anya Seton and Taylor Caldwell.
 Favourite poets include Robert Frost, Ogden Nash, Gerard Manley Hopkins and, of course, William Shakespeare.